 Improving the quality and quantity of night sleep can normalize HGH levels in your body.
 If you experience insomnia, consult with the doctor to find out the reasons for sleep disturbance and receive appropriate therapy for your condition.

 Growth hormone levels increase shortly during physical activities.
 But doing sports regularly can boost HGH production for a long time.
 Several studies report that HGH synthesis increases 4-6 fold during a training session.
 Working out systematically helps our body to release extra energy received from food.
 If we maintain an optimal caloric deficit, we lose fat.
 As we spoke earlier, reducing extra adipose tissue leads to increasing HGH naturally.

 Studies show that anaerobic exercises such as high-intensity interval training, sprinting, resistance training, and others are more effective than aerobic ones for HGH stimulation.

 Positive results were observed in physically healthy people, in addition, in men, the production of growth hormone during exercise appeared to be higher than in women.
 For people with contraindications to intense training, this method of increasing HGH production will not be effective.

 Some supplements are advertised as HGH enhancers.
 Most of them are amino acids that can be found in different products and serve as protein structural elements.

 However, amino acids received directly from supplements can trigger various receptors.

-One of the amino acids considered as an HGH booster is arginine.
+One of the amino acids considered an HGH booster is an arginine.
 Some experiments conducted in vitro suggest that arginine promotes HGH production, still, there’s a lack of tests in people.
 Moreover, scientists imply arginine may weaken HGH release if taken during training sessions.

 Other amino acids such as phenylalanine, ornithine, and glutamine also show weak and short-term influence on HGH release.
 Besides, combining amino acids doesn’t show any perspective to increasing HGH production.